 Pressure sensors (all types) installed on liquid lines shall have drains.
 Pressure sensors installed on steam lines shall have drains and siphons.
 All pressure sensors shall have valves for isolation, venting, and taps for calibration.
 Pressure sensors shall be verified by calibration.
 Differential pressure sensors shall have nulling valves.
 Pressure switches (all types) installed on liquid lines shall have drains.
 Pressure switches installed on steam lines shall have drains and siphons.
 All pressure switches shall have valves for isolation, and taps for calibration.
+Pressure switches shall have valves for isolation, and taps for calibration.
+Pressure switches shall have valves for isolation, and taps for calibration.
 Pressure switches shall be adjusted to proper setpoint, and shall be verified by calibration.
 Differential pressure switches shall have nulling valves.
 Switch contact ratings and duty shall be selected for the application.
 The duct static-pressure sensing element, (tap or pitot tube), shall be located approximately two-thirds of the distance from the supply fan to the end of the duct with the greatest pressure drop.
 Do not locate adjacent to branches, transitions, elbows, etc. Provide taps for transmitter calibration.

 - e.
-Install potential and current transformers in NEMA enclosures.
+Install potential and current transformers in new NEMA enclosures.
 Current transformer leads shall be shorted when they are not connected to the measurement circuits. - f.
-Install relays and contactors in NEMA enclosures.
+Install relays and contactors in new NEMA enclosures.
 H-O-A switches and override switches shall be installed so that controls function through the automatic position.
-Safety and fire or life safety interlocks shall function through both hand and automatic switch positions.
+Safety and fire or life safety interlocks shall function through both hand and automatic switch positions. - g.

-g.
 Damper Actuators: